rudlinkon/fatal-plugin-auto-deactivator/readme.txt

 1. Upload the `fatal-plugin-auto-deactivator` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
+3. The plugin will automatically install the required drop-in file (`fatal-error-handler.php`) in your wp-content directory
-3. That's it!
+4. That's it!
 The plugin works automatically with no configuration needed

+**Note**: The plugin requires write permissions to your wp-content directory to install the drop-in file.
+If activation fails, check your file permissions.

 == Frequently Asked Questions ==